Shooting victim is remembered as an amazing artist and mother

 Once the shooting stopped, SWAT team members moved from store to store.

-Several university shootings earlier this week
+University shootings earlier last week

 The mall is expected to reopen Monday at 1 p.m.
 ET.

 “We are deeply saddened by the violence that has occurred this morning within our store in Maryland at The Mall in Columbia,” Zumiez CEO Rick Brooks said.
-“We’re making arrangements for counselling to be made available to Zumiez employees in the area.”
+“We’re making arrangements for counseling to be made available to Zumiez employees in the area.”

 The shooting was the latest instance of gun violence or threats in ordinary places across the country.